All Episodes

 When I had told the camp and some of the guards there, they told me not to say anything.

-And later that, the next day, there was these huge planes, like the ones that carry all the army troops.
+And later the next day, there was these huge planes, like the ones that carry all the army troops.

-They fly, they flew in formation three in a row, back and forth across the desert, and they were flying low enough and slow enough to where I was standing on a hilltop with some friends of mine, and we could see into the cockpits, and you could see all the way through, and there was nobody in the cockpits flying these planes.
+They flew in formation three in a row, back and forth across the desert, and they were flying low enough and slow enough to where I was standing on a hilltop with some friends of mine, and we could see into the cockpits, and you could see all the way through, and there was nobody in the cockpits flying these planes.

 Yeah.